 • Using a hand mixer or stand mixer fitted with the paddle attachment, beat the unsalted butter on medium-high speed for 1-2 minutes or until it’s smoothy and creamy.
 Add in the granulated sugar, salt, lemon juice, and lemon zest, mixing until well blended.
 Add in the 2 eggs yolks and 2 whole eggs and mix until fully combined.
 The mixture will look kind of curdled or like scrambled eggs.
 This is okay.

-6 tablespoon Unsalted Butter, ¾ cup Granulated Sugar, ⅛ teaspoon Salt, ½ cup Lemon Juice, 2 teaspoon Lemon Zest, 2 large Egg Yolks
+6 tbsp Unsalted Butter, 3/4 cup Granulated Sugar, 1/8 tsp Salt, 1/2 cup Lemon Juice, 2 tsp Lemon Zest, 2 large Egg Yolks, 2 large Eggs

 • Transfer the mixture to a medium-size saucepan and, whisking constantly, cook over low heat until thickened (about 5-6 minutes).